Jeemlei/solita-dev-academy-2023/frontend/README.md

 # Frontend
-Run all the commands in the `frontend`-directory.
+Run all the following commands in the `frontend`-directory.
 ## Installation
 Requires Node version 16+ and npm.